-Here’s where you can put your résumé content.
+Here’s where you can put your résumé.
+Make it pretty and something worth looking at.
 Expand on certain experiences that really highlight what you’re good at.
-Be proud of yourself in your bio but don’t brag.
 If you haven’t done much and are just getting started, share that in the least self-deprecating way possible.

 5. An accessible contact section.

-Link your social media accounts.
+We cannot stress this enough, but link. your. social. media. accounts.
+Because social media is everything to us, people are going to want to stalk ya.
 Put a contact form on your page somewhere so people can email you if they wanna talk business.